-- I. In accordance with generally accepted standards of medical practice, which are based on: - A. credible scientific evidence published in peer-reviewed medical literature and generally recognized by the relevant medical community when available; - B. physician specialty society recommendations; - C. the views of prudent physicians practicing in relevant clinical areas; and
+- I. In accordance with generally accepted standards of medical practice, which are based on: - A. Credible scientific evidence published in peer-reviewed medical literature and generally recognized by the relevant medical community when available;

 Medical Policy: MEDICALLY NECESSARY SERVICES

 Policy Number: 11.01.15